bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 it is useful (or essential) to read the book and what to look for in each book.
 These books (along wtih the personal application in the following years of the principles and practicies presented in them) represent my basic education in software engineering.
-Hopefully these book will help others the way they helped me.
+Hopefully these books will help others the way they helped me.

 **Outline:**